YunoHost-Apps/horde_ynh/doc/ADMIN.md

 **Get Address is missing domain while to try to send an email.**

 - You need to create an identity before send an email.
-- To create this go in the settings wheel > Preferences > Global Preferences > Personal Information.
+- To create this, go in the settings wheel > Preferences > Global Preferences > Personal Information.
 - Complete the form and save it.
-- You might be able to send an email now.
+- You should be able to send an email now.